 What are the possible side effects of butorphanol (Stadol)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- pounding, or uneven heartbeats;
+- fast or pounding heartbeats;

 - problems with urination;

-- confusion, feeling like you are floating; or
+- confusion, feeling like you are floating;

-Less serious side effects include:
+Common side effects include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about butorphanol (Stadol)?